 The army and the NDF physically cut off the only ISIS supply line to al-Bab and de-facto closed the pocket with about 2,500 terrorists.
 If ISIS is not able to make a successful counter-attack soon, the fate of its forces in the area is predetermined.

-Posted by South Front on February 8, 2017, With 1175 Reads Filed under WarZone.
+Posted by South Front on February 8, 2017, With 1178 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.